 Day trip from Miami to Key West

-Our first stop in Key West was at this bright concrete buoy that marks the Southernmost point of the US.
+Our first stop in Key West was at the bright concrete buoy that marks the Southernmost point of the US.
 As you probably know Key West, Florida is a tropical island city that lies in the southernmost point of the continental United States.
 Key West was home to famous Writers and Presidents like Ernest Hemingway and President Harry S Truman.
 We visited the Ernest Hemingway house that now is a museum.

 Don’t leave Miami without these…

 The best part of staying in Miami Beach is having access to the Miami Beach Boardwalk.
 Waked up early and walk along the boardwalk or the beach and check out the different colored lifeguard stations.
 Don’t leave without a few pictures of these colorful lifeguard stations on the beach!

 So go ahead and book your stay at Fontainebleau, Miami Beach Florida for an unforgettable summer family beach vacation!
 In our opinion it in one of the best Luxury Family Resorts in Miami!
 You might also like these family friendly hotels and resorts.

 PIN IT FOR LATER